saltstack/salt/doc/topics/tutorials/starting_states.rst

 The first line is the ID for a set of data, and it is called the ID Declaration.
 This ID sets the name of the thing that needs to be manipulated.

-The second and fourth lines are the start of the State Declarations, so they are using the pkg and service states respectively.
-The pkg state manages a software package to be installed via the system's native package manager, and the service state manages a system daemon.
+The second and third lines contain the state module function to be run, in the format ``<state_module>.<function>``.
+The ``pkg.installed`` state module function ensures that a software package is installed via the system's native package manager.
+The ``service.running`` state module function ensures that a given system daemon is running.

-The third and fifth lines are the function to run.
-This function defines what state the named package and service should be in.
-Here, the package is to be installed, and the service should be running.

-Finally, on line six, is the word ``require``.
+Finally, on line five, is the word ``require``.
 This is called a Requisite Statement, and it makes sure that the Apache service is only started after a successful installation of the apache package.